-See "Assigning a placement policy" on page 532.
+See "Assigning a placement policy" on page 533.

-Enforce operations are logged in a hidden file, \\fsppadm\enforce.log, in the lost+found directory of the mount point.
+Enforce operations are logged in a hidden file, .fsppadm_enforce.log, in the lost+found directory of the mount point.
 This log file contains details such as files' previous locations, the files' new locations, and the reasons for the files' relocations.
-The enforce operation creates the .\\fsppadm\enforce.log file if the file does not exist.
+The enforce operation creates the .fsppadm_enforce.log file if the file does not exist.
 The enforce operation appends the file if the file already exists.
-The .\\fsppadm\enforce.log file an be backed up or removed as with a normal file.
+The .fsppadm_enforce.log file can be backed up or removed as with a normal file.